MericD/Bitcoin-Transaction-Parser/README.md

-# Bitcoin-Transaction-Parser
+# Py-BitcoinTransactionFilter
-A python3 script that searches the Bitcoin blockchain and filters the transactions which contains an OP_RETURN field.
+Bitcoin transaction filter is a Python3 script that filters all Bitcoin transactions which contains an OP_RETURN field.

 ## Motivation
 This script was developed to analyze the content of op_return fields of bitcoin transactions on different contents.